geekswagg/univention-corporate-server/doc/changelog/index.rst

 * Bash shell command line completion was not available by default for interactive non-login shells, affecting screen and ``sudo`` sessions.
-The UCR template for ``/etc/bash.bashrc`` has been adjusted to enable command line completion by default for interactive shells (:uv:bug:`54717`).
+The UCR template for :file:`/etc/bash.bashrc` has been adjusted to enable command line completion by default for interactive shells (:uv:bug:`54717`).

-* The :program:`route` tool from the package is used on some |UCS| systems for the configuration of additional routes via |UCSUCRVs|.
+* The :program:`route` tool from the package is used on some |UCS| systems for the configuration of additional routes through |UCSUCRVs|.
 Due to a change in the package dependencies with |UCS| 5.2-0, the :program:`net-tools` package was no longer installed automatically, which meant that these additional routes were no longer set automatically when configuring the network interfaces.
 The package dependencies have been adjusted accordingly so that this package is now automatically installed again (:uv:bug:`58061`).

-* This update delivers a new command line tool :program:`univention-lmdb-fragmentation` that can be used to detect excessive fragmentation in the LMDB databases used in |UCS| (:uv:bug:`58047`).
+* This update delivers the new command line tool :program:`univention-lmdb-fragmentation` that can be used to detect excessive fragmentation in the LMDB databases used in |UCS| (:uv:bug:`58047`).